The Joy of Cancer:

 A Journey of Self-Discovery

 In April of 2006, Olga Munari was exasperated.
-Unhappy with her life and marriage, Olga confessed to her fitness trainer that she wished something bad would happen to create change in her life.
+Unhappy with her life, Olga confessed to her fitness trainer that she wished something bad would happen to create change in her life.
 The following Monday, she learned that she had breast cancer.
 Kim Mecca narrates the moving story of how Olga bravely faced a life-threatening diagnosis and used it as an opportunity to form a sacred bond with her children, adopt a positive attitude, and give back to others.
 She soon discovered that healing was not only physical but emotional and found joy.
 The Joy of Cancer from bestselling author Olga Munari with Kim Mecca provides an unforgettable glimpse into one woman’s walk through the darkness of disease and into the light of healing.

 The Joy of Life: Now What?